opencog/learn/scm/gram-class/README.md

 disjunct d, the dot product is

    dot(w_a, w_b) = v_a . v_b = sum_d N(w_a,d) N(w_b,d)

-The minimum-allowed cosine-distance is a user-tunable parameter in the code below; it is currently hard-coded to 0.65.

 A fundamental problem with cosine distance is that it is built on an assumption of the rotational invariance of Euclidean space.
 However,